WHAT IS HAPPENING IN SYRIA?

 AIRSTRIKES IN IDLIB

-Another increase in airstrikes in the opposition-held province of Idlib has killed or seriously injured innocent people.
+Another increase in aerial bombardments and a ground offensive in the province of Idlib has killed or seriously injured innocent people.

 HOW ARE WE HELPING?